-Plain chicken can get boring and dry after a while, so it is good to have a variety of recipes at your disposal to spice up your chicken dinners.
-This juicy, flavour-packed chicken recipe is sure to be added to your repertoire.
-The mix of garlic, cilantro, and other zesty seasonings make this Cilantro Lime Chicken dish a perfect main course.
+Plain chicken can get boring and dry after a while, so it is good to have a variety of recipes on hand to spice up your dinners.
+This juicy, flavour-packed Cilantro Lime Chicken recipe is sure to be added to your repertoire.
+The mix of garlic, cilantro, and other zesty seasonings make this the perfect main course.
 Try pairing it with the Coconut Lime Rice for an unbeatable combination.

 - chunks or shredded meat from 3 or 4 chicken legs, or equivalent

 - 2 tablespoons of fat for cooking (such as coconut oil)